 Governance & Management

 The County is managed by a five-member Board of Commissioners - a Chairman (full-time, four-year term) elected at large, and four District Commissioners (part-time, four-year terms).
-The Board of Commissioners meets in Public session on the first and third Tuesdays of each month at 10 am in Citizen’s Hall of the Douglas County Courthouse, and all meetings are televised live on dctv23, the government access cable television channel on Comcast cable, and re-broadcast numerous times between meetings, and on the County website.
+The Board of Commissioners meets in Public session on the first and third Tuesdays of each month at 10 am in Citizen’s Hall of the Douglas County Courthouse, and all meetings are televised live on dctv23, the government access television channel on Comcast cable, and re-broadcast, with replays available on the County Website.
 Departments are managed by a full-time County Administrator (appointed).

 The Douglas County Courthouse, opened in 1998, houses most of the functions of County government, and is also the scene for events and festivities designed to bring the citizens of the County together and to maintain the County’s unique identity.